 Our Board of Advisors are aviation professionals with more than 300 years of combined business aviation experience.
 With unmatched experience ranging from business jet manufacturing to professional aircraft management and charter, to fractional operations, safety auditing, data analysis, publishing, and consulting, our Board insures that Business Aviation Advisor provides readers with the best, most current, and useful information they need to make informed and effective decisions about their investments in business aircraft use.

 Chairman Emeritus, Jet Support Services, Inc. (JSSI)

 Vice President, 2016 Recipient, NBAA’s Doswell Business Aviation Lifelong Achievement Award

 Previously president and chairman of JSSI, Mr. Seno continues to provide counsel to its Board.
 Prior to JSSI, he held senior management positions in the business aircraft units at Boeing Capital Corp. and GE Capital Solutions.
 As VP of Embry-Riddle Aeronautical University, Mr. Seno established its Office of Corporate Relations and Government Affairs, and was a member of its President’s Advisory Board and Board of Trustees.

-He serves on the Boards of EAA, the General Aviation Manufacturers Association, and Duncan Aviation.
-Formerly on the Board of Governors of The Flight Safety Foundation, he was co-Chairman of the National Aircraft Resale Association.
+He currently serves on the EAA Board of Directors and the General Aviation Manufacturers Association’s Communications Committee.
+Seno previously served on the Flight Safety Foundation Board of Governors, and the Boards of Duncan Aviation and the National Aircraft Resale Association.

 President, Asset Insight, LLC